 The attachments and bowl are dishwasher safe.
 Plus, they are exquisite and look beautiful over your kitchen counter.
 There is always one model that will match your decoration and ambiance perfectly.

 Choosing Your KitchenAid Color

 What about colors?
 The classic comes in beautiful and elegant black or white.
 The Artisan Tilt-Head comes in any color you can imagine, like lavender or mandarin, and it does not take too much counter space.
 You can also have it personalized with decals or go for a limited design.

 Making the decision to purchase a KitchenAid is easy compared to trying to settle on a color!
-I got the Artisan model in Ocean Drive from Amazon.com.
+I got the Artisan model in Ocean Drive .
 I’m happy with it for my current kitchen.

 The Bottom Line